 As practical as kick scooters are, I think I'm slightly more in love with the concept of electric go-karts.
 Having four wheels and more power makes them much more exciting, and they're ideally-suited for electrification, since they're typically short-range vehicles anyway.
-I've helped build two electric go-karts now, and they are pretty much opposites of each other...
+I've helped build two electric go-karts now, each with very different design philosophies.

 Top Speed: 31mph (50km/h)

 Motors: EMP C6374-200 (discontinued), Alien Power System 6374-170

 tinyKart was the fifth Edgerton Center Summer Engineering Workshop project, built during the summer of 2011.
 It's an ultralight kart - maybe the first of its kind although the class has been taken to extremes now.
 Cap Kart, as fun as it is, didn't get much use because it weighs over 200lbs, doesn't fit through doors, and has no ground clearance. tinyKart, on the other hand, weighs less than 55lbs and can be moved easily by one person.

 The first step in the weight savings was a completely custom aluminum chassis, made mostly from 1/8" plate and 80/20 t-slot extrusion.
 The plate and extrusions are bolted together; no welding required.
 The front and rear can be separated by a few t-slot screws.
 The chassis is more flexible than Cap Kart's, but strong enough to support the weight of an average-sized driver, up to 200lbs.